-The wizard also prompts you for more farm information such as the name of the license server, your user account information, and those servers that can serve the bootstrap file to target devices.
-You can always rerun the wizard to change settings.
-You can also choose to make farm configuration changes using the Farm Properties Dialog.
+The wizard prompts you for more farm information.
+Such as the name of the license server, your user account information, and those servers serving the bootstrap file to target devices.
+You can always rerun the wizard to change settings, or choose to make farm configuration changes using the Farm Properties Dialog.

 A farm administrator can view and manage all objects in any farm to which they have privileges.
 Only farm administrators can perform all tasks at the farm level.

 - Right-click on a console in the navigation tree, then select Connect to farm.

 - In the Server Information field, type the name or IP address of a streaming server on the farm and the port configured for server access.